mcsammon/mcsammon.github.io/_posts/2016-06-22-forecasting_bubbles.markdown

 title: "Bubbles: Part 5.
 Forecasting Returns to Detect Bubbles"
 ---

-This is the third post in a series on bubbles in the U.S. Equity Market.
+This is the fifth post in a series on bubbles in the U.S. Equity Market.
 The first part can be found <a href="http://marcosammon.com/2016/06/15/post.html" title="b1">here</a>.

 # Overview